 And militarized Brownies...

 We weren't 100% sure what was going on at this point, but someone we asked said this Balkan Zorro character was meant to represent Western Imperialism.
 Maybe Western Imperialism wouldn't have been able to pull such audacious shit on everyone if the East stopped making him look like the coolest motherfucker in town by turning up to parties in double denim.

-One of the reasons Transnistria has been able to bob along proudly asserting its independence and keeping its legal owners Moldova at bay is down to the MASSIVE weapons stockpile they keep hidden up on a hill somewhere in the north – a useful nest egg they’ve been sitting on since the collapse of the Soviet Union.
+One of the reasons Transnistria has been able to bob along proudly asserting its independence while keeping its legal owners, Moldova, at bay is the MASSIVE weapons stockpile they keep hidden up on a hill somewhere in the north--a useful nest egg they’ve been sitting on since the collapse of the Soviet Union.

 The country is lorded over by kingpin Igor Smirnov, a once small-time Russian factory director who landed a job in the wrong place at the right time, allowing him to seize power at the moment of Transnistria's formation in 1990.

 That's Igor up there with the nice, grey, short-sleeved suit.
 Despite a look that sits uncomfortably between Dennis Hopper, Ming the Merciless, and Del Boy, Smirnov has built a personality cult around his proclaimed greatness as liberator of the region.
 Meanwhile, he's set up his own form of dynastic rule by handing power of Transnistria's large industrial resources and successful state-owned enterprises to his sons.